Ypertex/blog/content/articles/redesign-march-2020/index.md

 To be honest with you, it's a complete coincidence that the [blog's launch](/articles/ypertex-blog-launching-today/) and this redesign are *exactly* three years apart.
 I didn't plan it this way, I didn't wait for this day.
 It's magic!

 Redesigning a blog after, what ...
 14 articles already?
 I know!
 I should be more focused on writing and less on tooling.
-But hey, I can't deny that I'm a techie and hobbyist designer after all---so here we go:
+But hey, I can't deny that I'm a techie and hobbyist designer after all—so here we go:

 {{<figure src="050bab80-48bd-404a-b6b1-d1f39e934849" cite="[David Pisnoy](https://unsplash.com/@davidpisnoy)">}}Let's pick a new color, shall we?{{</figure>}}